xStar2222/DiscordBibleBot/README.md

 - [x] Add !random command
 - [x] Add the command to look up specific verses (Ex. !Psalms 3:3)
 - [ ] Upload .json data for all books and add support for certain book randomizer (Ex. !Luke)
+- [ ] Give the user a choice on how many verses the bot responds with when using the !info command.
+- [ ] Add error message for errors when something goes wrong with the !info command.
+- [ ] Show the text inside the verse that the bot sends when using the !info command (Low Priority)

 # Images -